 Sight words are the words that appear most frequently in our reading and writing.
 Often these words do not have a concrete image that accompanies them.
 They are high-frequency words that may not be able to be pictured, and as such, they simply must be memorized and understood.
 Because of their high frequency, readers need to be able recognize, read, and understand them almost immediately upon seeing them.
 By easily recognizing these sight words, young readers are more likely to approach a text with confidence.
 They are then able to read with more fluency and better comprehension of the text, and are less likely to get tripped up in their reading by not understanding the words that they are reading.

 Interestingly, there are only 100 words or so that make up more than fifty-percent of most text that early readers read.
-These are the words like ‘a’, ‘I’, ‘or’, ‘and’, ‘the’ and so on.
-They are usually small, and easily recognised, and the spelling of these words is not always straightforward in regard to how they sound.
+These are the words like ‘a’, ‘I’, ‘or’, ‘and’, ‘the’, and so on.
+They are usually small, and easily recognized, and the spelling of these words is not always straightforward in regard to how they sound.

 Appear often in a text.

 Do not follow the usual spelling rules.
 They are phonetically irregular, that is, their sound does not consistently match up to their letters.

 Are mostly adjectives, adverbs, pronouns, prepositions, conjunctions, and the most common verbs.
 They are the service words in the language.
 They give meaning and direction to language.

 Are not easily represented by pictures, for example, ‘the’ and ‘or’.